Conoize/logkit.github.io/_includes/docs/installation/embedded.md

 Add the top LogKit for an OS X target, the middle LogKit for iOS, or the bottom for watchOS.
 You may choose from either grouping.

 ![Embedded Installation Image 3][img-installation3v3]

+{% else %}

+[Download LogKit][gh-release].
+Include `LogKit.xcodeproj` within your project (second level, below your project root, as a sub-project).
+The LogKit project icon should be indented slightly to the right relative to your main project's icon.

+![Embedded Installation Image 1][img-installation1]

+Select your main project's target, and add LogKit as an Embedded Binary in the General tab.

+![Embedded Installation Image 2][img-installation2]

+Pick the appropriate LogKit framework for your target's OS.
+Be sure to select the framework, not the tests.

+![Embedded Installation Image 3][img-installation3v4]

 {% endcase %}